TOD-theses/paper-T-RACE/main.typ

 For example, consider the case where both $T_A$ and $T_B$ multiply a value in a storage slot by 5.
 If the storage slot initially has the value 1, then executing both $T_A$ and $T_B$ will result in 25, regardless of the order.
 However, the state changes $Delta_T_B$ and $Delta'_T_B$ are different, as for one scenario, the value changes from 1 to 5 and for the other from 5 to 25.
 Therefore, this would be classified as approximately TOD.

-Note that the approximation is robust against the cases where the absolute values differ, but the change is constant.
+Note that the approximation is robust against the cases, where the absolute values differ, but the change is constant.
 For instance, if both $T_A$ and $T_B$ would increase the storage slot by 5 rather than multiplying it, the state changes $Delta_T_B$ and $Delta'_T_B$ would be from 1 to 6 and from 6 to 11.
-As our definition for state changes equivalence uses the difference between the state before and after execution, we would compare the change $6 - 1 = 5$ against $11 - 6 = 5$, thus $Delta_T_B changesEqual Delta'_T_B$.
+As our definition for state change equivalence uses the difference between the state before and after execution, we would compare the change $6 - 1 = 5$ against $11 - 6 = 5$, thus $Delta_T_B changesEqual Delta'_T_B$.

 === Indirect dependencies <sec:weakness-indirect-dependencies>

-An intuitive interpretation of our definition is that we compare $T_A -> T_X_i -> T_B$ with $T_X_i -> T_B -> T_A$, i.e. reckon what happens if $T_A$ is not executed first but last.
+An intuitive interpretation of our TOD definition is that we compare $T_A -> T_X_i -> T_B$ with $T_X_i -> T_B -> T_A$, i.e. reckon what happens if $T_A$ is not executed first but last.
 However, the definition we provide does not perfectly match this concept, because it does not consider interactions between $T_A$ and the intermediary transactions $T_(X_i)$.
 In the intuitive model, not executing $T_A$ before the intermediary transactions may influence them and thus indirectly change the behaviour of $T_B$.
 Then, we do not know if $T_A$ directly influences $T_B$, or only through some interplay with intermediary transactions.
-Similarly, when we execute $T_A$ last and it behaves differently, we do not know if this is because of an interaction with $T_B$ or an intermediary transaction.
+Similarly, when executing $T_A$ last, we do not know if $T_A$ behaves differently this is because of an interaction with $T_B$ or an intermediary transaction.

-Therefore, our exclusion of interactions between $T_A$ and $T_(X_i)$ may be desirable to focus only on interactions between $T_A$ and $T_B$, however it can cause divergences between our analysis results and what would have happened on blockchain.
+Therefore, our exclusion of interactions between $T_A$ and $T_(X_i)$ may be desirable to focus only on interactions between $T_A$ and $T_B$, however it can cause divergences between our analysis results and what would have happened on the blockchain.

 As an example, consider the three transactions $T_A$, $T_X$ and $T_B$: